Preventive Cardiology Program

 Exercise Physiology Assessment

 Patients will have an evaluation with an experienced and certified clinical exercise physiologist.
-The exercise physiologist will provide exercise consultation/intervention and promote healthy lifestyle changes to reduce the risk of cardiovascular and metabolic disease in the future, as well as improve overall quality of life, social and emotional health.
+The exercise physiologist will provide exercise consultation and intervention to promote healthy lifestyle changes.
+This will reduce the risk of cardiovascular and metabolic disease, as well as improve overall quality of life, social and emotional health.

 The assessment will include the following interventions:

-- Biometric assessments to evaluate progress and need for further intervention/modification to current interventions
+- Biometric measurements to evaluate progress and need for further intervention/modification to current plan

-- Routine follow-up visits with exercise prescription revision and consultation
+- Routine follow-up visits to discuss exercise recommendations and tips with exercise prescription revision

 The following websites offer more information on healthy eating and living.